reactables/reactables/README.md

     - With Hubfx developers can develop and test their state logic independently without rendering any UI providing greater flexibility and speed in unit testing.

-    - `@hubfx/forms` is an example where all the state logic was built and tested independently.
-It was then integrated with React in `@hubfx/react-forms`

 1. Reusability and Framework agnostic

     - Hubfx pattern is highly composable, reusable and can easily integrate with any UI framework/library or vanilla JS.